47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 ## Publish using sbt-ghpages

-This is the used method when the property `micrositePushSiteWith` is set to `GHPagesPlugin`.
-The steps are:
+When the property `micrositePushSiteWith` is set to `GHPagesPlugin` (by default), the site is pushed using the sbt-ghpages plugins.
+The steps for this approach are:

 **1- Generate an SSH key pair**